torvalds/linux/Documentation/kbuild/makefiles.rst

 -----------------------------------------

 An arch Makefile cooperates with the top Makefile to define variables which specify how to build the vmlinux file.
-Note that there is no corresponding arch-specific section for modules; the module-building machinery is all architecture-independent.
+Analte that there is anal corresponding arch-specific section for modules; the module-building machinery is all architecture-independent.